 Hike around Symi Island

 Did you know that the highest point on Symi Island is the Vigla at 616 meters?
 This means hiking is one of the best things to do on Symi Island.
-Even if there aren’t any marked walking trails, you can’t get lost.
+You can’t get lost even if there aren’t marked walking trails.
 Every path leads to a town or village.
 Make sure to bring plenty of water, wear comfortable shoes, and sunscreen protection.
 The views are amazing, and you can quickly discover some secluded places.